jkrauze/ntru/README.md

 Polynomial operations are implemented using [SymPy](http://www.sympy.org) library.
 It was made as a homework project for "Error-Correcting Codes and Cryptography" workshops on [Faculty of Mathematics and Information Science of Warsaw University of Technology](http://www.mini.pw.edu.pl).

 **This package was made as an excercise.
-It shouldn't be use anywhere to secure data.**
+It shouldn't be used anywhere to secure data.**

 ## How to run?